 Throughout your stay, we’ll place a strong focus on:

 When you feel ready, you can take advantage of our group and individual counseling sessions.
 Onsite activities and workshops are also available to help on your journey to recovery.

 Doctor evaluations at Agape Detox Center drive the design, implementation, and modification of our detox plans.
 They also give our medical team the opportunity to:

-Adderall detox is merely the start of the recovery process.
-If you began taking Adderall for ADHD or narcolepsy, one large part of your recovery plan will be finding a safe, sustainable way to manage your condition without relying on this drug.
-Addiction or substance use disorder is classified as a chronic, long-term mental health disorder.
+It’s important to know that detox is merely the start of the recovery process.
+If you began taking Adderall for ADHD or narcolepsy, a large part of your recovery plan will be finding a safe, sustainable way to manage your condition without Adderall.

-Adderall addiction can have long-term consequences relating to brain functioning, social behaviors, and a person’s overall physical and emotional well-being.
-You may need detox if you’ve been:
+Addiction can have long-term consequences relating to brain functioning, social behaviors, and a person’s overall physical and emotional well-being.
+We advise individuals to consider detox if you’re: